Townhouse Exterior Cedar Staining

 The stain will be touch-dry in 2 hours.

-Prior to commencing the staining process, proper surface preparation is crucial to get the desired end result.
+Prior to commencing the staining process, proper surface preparation is crucial to get the desired result.

 All timber surfaces should be thoroughly clean, dry and free from wax, oil, grease and other contaminants.
 Wash with mineral turpentine if needed to remove wax and grease, allow to dry and lightly sand dressed surfaces with “00” paper or finer, always in direction of the grain.